schmelling/clock_evo/open_notebook/2016-11-25-opencon-berlin-wrap-up.md

 #### [figshare](https://figshare.com/)
 "[figshare](https://figshare.com/) wants to open up scientific data to the world" - WIRED

-[figshare](https://figshare.com/) is online data repository where researches can store data, code, figures, and presentations.
-Furthermore, researchers get the get credit they deserve for it by securing the work with a DOI and making it citable.
+[figshare](https://figshare.com/) is an online data repository where researches can store data, code, figures, and presentations.
+Furthermore, researchers get the credit they deserve for it by securing the work with a DOI and making it citable.

 [Video](https://youtu.be/WlJlPmoJcJk)